seananderson/metafolio/inst/ms/ms.md

 Fig. 3: The components of an example metapopulation simulation.
-We show, from top to bottom, the temperature signal, the resulting productivity parameter (Ricker $a$), the salmonid returns, fisheries catch, salmonid escapement, salmonid straying from their natal streams, salmonids joining from other streams, spawner-return residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
+We show, from top to bottom, the temperature signal, the resulting productivity parameter (Ricker $a$), the salmonid returns, fisheries catch, salmonid escapement, salmonid straying from their natal streams, salmon joining from other streams, spawner-return residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
 The colored lines indicate populations that thrive at low (cool colours) to high (warm colours)